bafyle/Sudoku-game-using-Pygame/README.md

 - Create a database file from DB Browser For SQLite using the 'Table Creation.sql' file and name it 'puzzels.db' or any name you like, just don't forget to rename it in the Python code.

 - Change the number of puzzles that you want to store from the dataset and run the getPuzzles.py file

+- You can use any puzzles dataset you want, just make sure when you insert these puzzles to the database, the empty places should be zero to avoid any errors.